ORDER OF MAGNITUDE

 Exhibition and Support

-ORDER OF MAGNITUDE is premiering as part of arebyte On Screen (AOS), “a platform dedicated to artist videos, multimedia experiences and curatorial interventions utilizing digital formats to address current political, economic and theoretical discussion, viewable 24/7 both online and via a screen in the gallery window of arebyte Gallery.”
-This edition of AOS is curated by David Quiles Guilló.
+ORDER OF MAGNITUDE premiered as part of arebyte On Screen (AOS), “a platform dedicated to artist videos, multimedia experiences and curatorial interventions utilizing digital formats to address current political, economic and theoretical discussion.”
+This edition of AOS was curated by David Quiles Guilló.
 I appreciate David’s and arebyte’s support of this project.

 Thanks to The Zuckerberg Files, an archive of Mark Zuckerberg-related materials from the Center for Information Policy Research at the University of Wisconsin-Milwaukee.
 I was able to draw on many transcripts they have produced as part of their work, and I will be offering external materials I’ve acquired back to their archive.
 More broadly, I drew from hundreds of clips in the making of this work; producers, creators, and posters of that material are acknowledged in the end credits of the film.